charlietriplett/OpenA11yEngineer/_checklist-native/pagination.md

 keyboard:
   tab: |
     Focus moves to links and buttons within the nav

+mobile:
+  swipe: |
+      Focus moves within the nav
+  doubletap: |
+      Activates links

+screenreader:
   name:  |
     Describes itself as pagination navigation
   role:  |
     Discoverable by screen reader as navigation landmark
   group: |
     n/a
   state: |
     Current page is indicated on focus

-mobile:
-  swipe: |
-      Focus moves within the nav
-  doubletap: |
-      Activates links
 ---

 ## Code examples